 This comprehensive seminar delves deep into the disease presentations of the Lingshu Jing.
 As we study we go line by line through various chapters, breaking down the text with a distinct focus on clinical practicality.
 Gaining a complete understanding of the full spectrum of disease and illness in the Neijing will web all of the previous training modalities together.
 Due for release in 2022

 Case Studies in Neijing Medicine

 This seminar will go through a variety of case studies from Dr. White's two decades in private practice.
-Included will be case analysis from David Tai's clinical practice.
+Included will be case analysis from David Tai's 60 years of clinical practice.